19balazs86/PlayingWithRefit/README.md

 # Playing with Refit

-This small WebAPI is an example of using Refit, an automatic type-safe REST library.
-This concept can be beneficial for initiating calls to 3rd-party services.
+- This small WebAPI is an example of using Refit, an automatic type-safe REST library.
+This concept can be beneficial for initiating calls to 3rd-party services

-With Refit, you can use **Polly** as a resilience and transient-fault-handling library.
+- With Refit, you can use **Polly** as a resilience and transient-fault-handling library

-#### Resources
+## Resources

 - [Refit](https://reactiveui.github.io/refit) 👤*Official*
 - [Working with Refit type-safe REST library](https://www.milanjovanovic.tech/blog/refit-in-dotnet-building-robust-api-clients-in-csharp) 📓*Milan newsletter*